jberesford-fe/tiDML/README.md

 1. Handle any pre-processing steps, for both stages, using `recipes`, and
 1. Pass both the `parsnip` model specs and `recipes` recipe to the `run_dml()` function to get a DML estimate.

-See the [vignette](https://jberesford-fe.github.io/tiDML/articles/tiDML.html) for more detailed examples.
+See the [Getting started vignette](https://jberesford-fe.github.io/tiDML/articles/tiDML.html) for more detailed examples.